SHA-1: Data integrity

 However Git does not require the second preimage resistance of SHA-1 as a security feature, since it will always prefer to keep the earliest version of an object in case of collision, preventing an attacker from surreptitiously overwriting files.
+The known attacks (as of 2020) also do not break second preimage resistance.

 Cryptanalysis and validation

 For a hash function for which L is the number of bits in the message digest, finding a message that corresponds to a given message digest can always be done using a brute force search in approximately 2L evaluations.
 This is called a preimage attack and may or may not be practical depending on L and the particular computing environment.
 However, a collision, consisting of finding two different messages that produce the same message digest, requires on average only about 1.2 × 2^{L/2} evaluations using a birthday attack.
 Thus the strength of a hash function is usually compared to a symmetric cipher of half the message digest length.
 SHA-1, which has a 160-bit message digest, was originally thought to have 80-bit strength.

 Some of the applications that use cryptographic hashes, like password storage, are only minimally affected by a collision attack.
 Constructing a password that works for a given account requires a preimage attack, as well as access to the hash of the original password, which may or may not be trivial.
 Reversing password encryption (e.g. to obtain a password to try against a user's account elsewhere) is not made possible by the attacks.
-(However, even a secure password hash can't prevent brute-force attacks on weak passwords.)
+However, even a secure password hash can't prevent brute-force attacks on weak passwords.
+See Password cracking.

 In the case of document signing, an attacker could not simply fake a signature from an existing document: The attacker would have to produce a pair of documents, one innocuous and one damaging, and get the private key holder to sign the innocuous document.
 There are practical circumstances in which this is possible; until the end of 2008, it was possible to create forged SSL certificates using an MD5 collision.